 - It has lots of free educational and research tools.

-- The RBC Mobile app can be used to access your deposit and investment accounts and you only need one app.
+- The RBC Mobile app can access your deposit and investment accounts, and you only need one app.

 - It offers a practice (demo) account.

 - If you transfer $15,000 or more from another financial institution, they cover the transfer fee of up to $200.